regisftm/owasp-toronto/demo/02-k8s-config.md

    worker-01       NotReady   &lt;none&gt;          2m36s   v1.26.5
    </pre>

-   The STATUS is `NotReady` because the CNI is not installed yet.
-Let's move to the next step to configure and install the Calico CNI.
+   The current status is "**NotReady**" due to the absence of the CNI (Container Networking Interface) installation.
+Let's proceed to the next step, which involves configuring and installing the Calico CNI to resolve this issue.

 ---